ceford/j4xdemos-com-jdocmanual-v1/README.md

 With the index panel populated you can select an item from the list.
-On first selection the page is fetched from the document server, processed to make it suitable for display in the Joomla Manual component, and saved in the database.
+On first selection the page is fetched from the document server, processed to make it suitable for display in the JDOC Manual component, and saved in the database.
 On a later request for that page it is fetched from the database.